WTF is a “downward dog” anyways?

 1) A body prepared to handle anything: at Nerd Fitness, we are huge fans of strength training, and yoga is its perfect compliment. it elongates your muscles, improves your flexibility, can release tension in your neck and shoulders, and helps you do things like touch your toes!
-It can help you build stronger muscles, improve balance and stability (especially for our older rebels), and make you more “antifragile” (my favorite term of 2014).
+It can help you build stronger muscles, improve balance and stability (especially for our older rebels), and make you more “antifragile” (one of my favorite terms).

-As this study points out, “yoga subjects exhibited increased deadlift strength, substantially increased lower back/hamstring flexibility, increased shoulder flexibility, and modestly decreased body fat compared with control group.”
+As one study points out, “yoga subjects exhibited increased deadlift strength, substantially increased lower back/hamstring flexibility, increased shoulder flexibility, and modestly decreased body fat compared with control group.”

 2) Yoga is great for lower back pain: If you’re one of the 31+ million people like myself who struggle with lower back pain, yoga can help.
 Yoga really helps those of us stuck at a computer all day long as well.